Ely Galleani

-Born in Alassio as Federica Elisabetta De Galleani, daughter of an Italian count and of a Polish woman of Lithuanian origin, Galleani made her film debut in 1970 with a small role in Quella piccola differenza by Duccio Tessari, then appeared in a number of films with roles of more weight.
+Born in Alassio, Italy, as Federica Elisabetta De Galleani, daughter of an Italian count and of a Polish woman of Lithuanian origin, Galleani made her film debut in 1970 with a small role in Quella piccola differenza by Duccio Tessari, then appeared in a number of films with roles of more weight.
 Drug problems and a decline in Italian film production forced her to retire from acting in 1978.
 She moved on to a career as an accountant.

 She was the half-sister of actress Halina Zalewska, who accidentally died in 1976, at 36, in a fire.
 Galleani is also the ex-wife of Italian filmmaker Carlo Vanzina.